lgcolorado/assignment1/MY-REPORT.md

 # Research Method

 Our reserach involves testing how Few-Shot Prompting and Meta-Prompting can improve AI-driven Requirement Analysis for an Etsy-like marketplace.
-These are the follwing steps taken:
+These are the following steps taken:

 1. Creating Test Cases – We set up real-world examples of Requirement Analysis to use as a guide.
 2. Using Few-Shot Prompting – We give the AI examples to see if it can learn patterns and generate better results.